yufeng-wu/yufeng-wu.github.io/index.md

 In summer 2023, I participated in the [SMALL NSF REU](https://math.williams.edu/small/) program and collaborated with [CSAFE](https://forensicstats.org/) to improve the robustness and explainability of machine learning models for shoeprint matching in forensic applications.

 I'm generally interested in AI/ML and causal inference.
 I particularly enjoy creating methodological advancements that are grounded in theory.
-If you'd like to discuss research and/or collaborate, feel free to email me!
+If you're interested in discussing research or potential collaborations, feel free to reach out via email!

 ## News